DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 example, be based on location – an example of which is the 9straatjes in Amsterdam ([9straatjesonline.com](http://9straatjesonline.com)).

+> SELL ON MIINTO
+>
+The formerly Scandinavian company Miinto is a perfect example of how to achieve online success.
+Miinto offers independent fashion retailers a platform for them to spread their online wings.
+Boutiques not only get their own online spot and are listed in the general catalogue of the platform, they can, for instance, also outsource the photography of their collections and the payment transactions to Miinto.
+Individual stores suddenly become e-tailers that can now profit from the power of online commerce.
+Boutiques can easily sign up by contacting Miinto.
+They will then check whether the boutique meets the conditions they think apply to their company.
+After a boutique is signed up, it can use Miinto’s resources to sell products online and even use their photo studio.
+Many small players are becoming a large force in the online market.
+Miinto is now the largest fashion store in Denmark and is currently expanding worldwide.

 However, the majority of the innovations encountered in the organisational domain concern logistics.
 For example, the smart integration of stock systems so that it is possible to see whether and